-A pre-med specialization in the Athletic Training program prepares you for the actual clinical skills required for the medical professions.
-The specialization provides the opportunity for you to add a deeper scientific foundation to your curriculum and enables you to develop skills in hands-on techniques, diagnosis, and treatment.
+A pre-med specialization in the Exercise Physiology program prepares you for the actual physiological assessment skills required for the profession.
+The specialization provides the opportunity for you to add a scientific foundation to your curriculum and enables you to develop skills in hands-on techniques, assessment, monitoring, and interpersonal communication skills.

-Medical schools focus on the sciences; we'll teach you the hand-on aspects, such as clinical assessment, treatment, rehabilitation, and the benefits of early identification in preventing injury and disease.
-This will prepare you for success in medical school and give you a broad background of employable skills from which you can draw.
+Medical schools focus on the science; we'll teach you the hands-on aspects, such as clinical stress testing, result interpretation, client interaction, and the benefits of exercise in preventing and managing disease.
+This will prepare you for success in medical school, and give you a broad background of employable skills from which you can draw.

-Athletic Training is an allied-health field with a core focus on the care of physically active people, including youth sport participants, master's level athletes in the senior games, and weekend warrior.
-In addition to completing the physical sciences (biology, chemistry, and physics) courses required for this major specialization, you will gain the necessary interpersonal communication and physical assessment skills that are so valuable when pursuing your medical school studies.
-With the number of growing health issues related to human performance, our Athletic Training curriculum prepares you with an in-depth understanding of how to utilize proper prevention and management of injuries techniques to improve the daily quality-of-life for people in need.
+Exercise Physiology is a field that investigates the effects that exercise and physical activity have on the human body - from the cellular level to one's overall perception of well-being.
+In addition to completing the 17 credits in the physical sciences (including Chemistry, Physics, and Biology) required for a major in Exercise Physiology, you will gain the necessary interpersonal communication and physical assessment skills when you pursue your pre-med interests.
+With the number of growing health issues related to physical inactivity (such as obesity, diabetes, and cardiovascular disease), our Exercise Physiology curriculum prepares you with an in-depth understanding of how to utilize exercise and physical activity to improve the daily quality-of-life for otherwise healthy or clinical populations.

-Our rigorous curriculum prepares you to perform and interpret assessments of medical histories; functional physical ability including muscular strength, endurance, and coordination; responses to conditioning; and rehabilitation programs.
-Furthermore, you will receive instruction on how to work with patients requiring adaptive physical activity, as well as how to care for and prevent physical-use injuries.
+Our rigorous curriculum prepares you to perform and interpret assessments of personal and family medical histories, cardiorespiratory function, body composition, muscular strength and endurance, electrocardiograms, hemodynamic responses to exercise, and dietary analysis.
+Furthermore, you will receive instruction on how to work with those requiring adaptive physical activity, as well as how to care for and prevent physical-use injuries.

-Your undergraduate curriculum culminates with a two semester-long, off-campus clinical internship experience; several of our Athletic Training students have successfully utilized their internships in our clinical settings to attract favorable attention when included as part of the information in the application to medical school.
-Once you pass your Medical College Admissions Test (MCAT), our hands-on approach to understanding, treating, and healing the human body will greatly benefit you throughout your medical school career and beyond.
+Your undergraduate curriculum culminates with a semester-long, full-immersion internship experience; many of our Exercise Physiology students have successfully completed their internships in clinical settings and research facilities - both of which attract favorable attention when part of an application to medical school.
+Once you pass your MCATs, our hands-on approach to understanding the human body at rest and in motion will benefit you throughout the remainder of your medical school career.

 Improving Your Medical School Application

-Our on and off-campus clinical facilities are the perfect settings to hone your patient care skills.
-The extensive hands-on learning activities complement the classroom lectures, and all core courses have a separate lab component that enables you to experience each lesson prior to incorporating these skills into actual supervised patient care.
+Our Human Performance Laboratory is the perfect setting to hone your skills.
+The extensive hands-on learning activities complement the classroom lectures, and all core courses have a separate lab component that enable you to experience each lesson.

 Strengthening Your Transcript